Béziers: Later Middle Ages

 Despite the massacre, the city was repopulated.
 A few parts of the Romanesque cathedral of St-Nazaire had survived the carnage, and repairs started in 1215.
 The restoration, along with that of the rest of the city, continued until the 15th century.

 Béziers became part of the royal domain in 1247.

 A school of troubadours arose at Béziers in the 1260s–80s, with four poets: Bernart d'Auriac, Joan Esteve, Joan Miralhas, and Raimon Gaucelm.
 The latter three were natives of Béziers.
-All four lived there and were members of the urban middle class and no courtesans: Miralhas was possibly a potter and Bernart a teacher.
+All four lived there and were members of the urban middle class and not courtesans: Miralhas was possibly a potter and Bernart a teacher.
 They wrote in Occitan but supported the French king Louis IX and the French aristocracy against the native Occitan nobility, and have been described as "gallicised".
 Raimon Gaucelm supported the Eighth Crusade and even wrote a planh, the only known one of its kind, to a burgher of Béziers.
 Joan Esteve and Bernart both composed in support of the French in the Aragonese Crusade.
 These poets are a shining example of the transformation of Occitania in the aftermath of the Albigensian Crusade, but also of the ability of troubadours to survive it.

 Rule of the city was for a long time divided among three powers: the Bishopric, which reached its apogee in the 16th and 17th centuries when it was held by the Bonsi family, allied to the Medici; the consuls, local magistrates created at the end of the 12th century; and finally the king, represented by a "Viguier for judicial affairs", and from the 17th century onwards by a sub-delegate of the Intendant.

 Béziers was not damaged in the Hundred Years' War.

 On 8 September 1381, a riot broke out at the seat of the municipal council, rioters setting the Town House on fire.
 The councillors tried to take refuge in the tower, but fire spread there as well, and they all died either by fire or in jumping from the tower to the square.